GunarsA/LU-iemacies/README.md

 # Iemacies.lv

-Roadmap learning platform in Django.
+Private teacher web application

 ## About

 The app's development was focused on learning the Django framework and its features.

-So the front end design is without any styling and is meant to be used only as example of the backend functionality.
+## Features

+- User roles (student, teacher, admin)
+- Users can only modify their own data, for example, students can only edit their own applications

+### Guest

+- View subjects, teacher, adverts and reviews
+- Register and login

+### Logged in user

+- View and edit profile
+- Chat with related users (those with whom there is an open application)

+### Student

+- Create and edit applications
+- Create and edit reviews

+### Teacher

+- Create and edit adverts
+- Approve and reject applications

+### Admin

+- Create and edit subjects using **Django admin panel**
+- Give and remove teacher role using **Django admin panel**

 ## Requirements

-- Python 3.12
+- Python
-- PostgreSQL 16
+- PostgreSQL
+- Node.js
+- npm

 ## Installation (Tested on Windows 11)

 1. Setup the **postgresql** database
+   1. Install **postgresql**
+   2. Create a user
+   3. Create a database
 2. Clone the repository and navigate to the project folder
 3. Create a virtual environment `python -m venv venv`
 4. Install the dependencies `pip install -r requirements.txt`